Four-Year D.M.D. Program

 - An official transcript translated and certified with a GPA in a Course by Course evaluation report from ECE (Educational Credential Evaluators, Inc.), PO BOX 92970, Milwaukee, WI 53202-0970, 414.298.3400, www.ece.org).
 WES Evaluations are also accepted.

 - Two Letters of evaluation.
 Provide one personal and one professional letter of recommendation.
 To view the status of your letters of evaluation submitted to CAAPID you need to:

 - Select “evaluators” and review the date of receipt and the date each of your letters were mailed by CAAPID.

 - Send directly to the Office of Admissions at the College of Dentistry:

-- Official Dental Admission Test (DAT) scores or Official National Dental Board Examination scores no older than within four years of the application date.
+- Official Dental Admission Test (DAT) scores or Official National Dental Board Examination scores no older than four years from the application date.
 Visit www.ada.org.

 - Official TOEFL scores, www.toefl.org.

 - Proof of US citizenship or copy of the front and back of your Resident Alien Visa (Green Card).

 - Upon acceptance to the program, you will be required to submit the following:

 - Official dental school transcripts (including class standing)